-14.10 Clinical Trial in Pediatric Subjects 3 Years and Older
+14.10 Clinical Trial in Pediatric Subjects 3 Years and Older with Chronic HCV Infection

 The efficacy of MAVYRET was evaluated in an open-label study (DORA [Part 1 and Part 2]) that evaluated pediatric subjects 3 years to less than 18 years without cirrhosis who received MAVYRET for 8, 12, or 16 weeks.
 Treatment duration was chosen to match approved adult durations based on HCV genotype and prior treatment experience.